duneroadrunner/SaferCPlusPlus/README.md

     }
 ```

-Note that using `mse::registered_delete()` to delete an object through a base class pointer will result in a failed assert / thrown exception.
-In such cases use (the not quite as safe) `mse::us::registered_delete()` instead.
+(Note that using `mse::registered_delete()` to delete an object through a base class pointer will result in a failed assert / thrown exception.
+In such cases use (the not quite as safe) `mse::us::registered_delete()` instead.)

+Ok, but let's now consider the limitations of the safety mechanism.
+While registered pointers' built-in mechanisms ensure that they don't dereference to invalid memory, those mechanisms do not ensure the safety of any (named) raw pointers or references implicitly or explicitly derived from the dereference of a registered pointer.
+This includes any implicit `this` pointer derived from the dereference of a registered pointer.
+So for example, invoking a non-static member function or operator on the object reference resulting from a dereference of a registered pointer would not be ensured to be safe.
+This would include, for example, (non-trivial) copy constructors.

+This generally wouldn't be an issue for legacy C code, as C doesn't have any implicit `this` pointers.

+But if the goal is complete memory safety for C++ code, it would be the job of a static analyzer/enforcer like scpptool to disallow such invocation of member functions or operators.

+The strategies for working around this limitation might include the avoidance of non-static member functions in favor of static member or free functions that explicitly take a (safe) reference to the object in question.
+There does seem to be somewhat of a trend of preferring free functions over member functions.

+Another option that may often be more practical, is to add a level of indirection and instead of targeting the object directly, use registered pointers to target safe "strong" references from which safe raw references (including implicit `this` pointers) to the object can be obtained.
+Examples of such safe strong references include, for example, [reference counting (shared ownership) pointers](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#reference-counting-pointers), [norad (trust-but-verify) pointers](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#norad-pointers), and [scope pointers](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#scope-pointers) (which include raw pointers themselves).
+Using registered pointers to target (statically verified) raw pointers has the benefit of being "unintrusive" in the sense of not requiring any modifications to the target object's type.
+In fact there is a version of registered pointer, ["registered proxy pointer"](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#tregisteredproxypointer), provided specifically to make this use case more convenient.

 ### TRegisteredNotNullPointer
 `TRegisteredNotNullPointer<>` is a version of `TRegisteredPointer<>` that cannot be constructed to a null value.
 Note that `TRegisteredPointer<>` does not implicitly convert to `TRegisteredNotNullPointer<>`.
 When needed, the conversion can be done with the `mse::not_null_from_nullable()` function.